Accountancy and Control: Control

 - Starts in

-Control is a track of the accredited degree programme Accountancy and Control.
-After successful completion of this programme, you will receive a legally accredited Master’s degree in Accountancy and Control and the title Master of Science (MSc).
+After successful completion of this programme, you will receive an accredited Master’s degree in Accountancy and Control and the title Master of Science (MSc).

 Rankings and reputation

-- 58th in the world and 1st in the Netherlands (QS World University Rankings 2013)
+- 50th in world and 1st in Netherlands (QS World University Rankings 2014);